exercism/go/exercises/concept/meteorology/.meta/design.md

 - `interfaces`
 - `methods`
 - `structs`

-These prerequisites should be listed in the `config.json` entry for the exercise.
-The prerequisites above are a baseline of the prerequisites that might be needed for the exercise.
-When implementing the exercise, feel free to add more prerequisites if the exercise needs them.

 ## Story

 Try to think of a story for the exercise that ties all the tasks together.